conmaol/gadelica/grammar/nouns.md

 >
 > Bha aige **ri** an **cumail** **’nan cròileagan** cruinn **ann am badan** àraidh, agus is ann **le bhith** sìor ruith timcheall orra a bha a chasan **mu dheireadh** cho luath **ri casan** féidh.

-In the last example here, note that the complement of the preposition *ri* is *cumail* ‘keeping’, a verbal noun.
-Similarly, the complement of *le* ‘with’ is the verbal noun *bhith* ‘being’.
+In the last example here, note that the complement of the preposition `ri` is `cumail` ‘keeping’, a verbal noun.
+Similarly, the complement of `le` ‘with’ is the verbal noun `bhith` ‘being’.
 Here are a few more examples of prepositions being used with verbal noun complements:

-Verbal nouns:

 > Fhuair i e **’na shuain** chadail, agus thog i e ’na làmhan gu sèimh socrach, agus phòg i e.
 >